Special Section: My Favorite Things || top 10 Lists (comings soon)

 2. I am a certificate-bearing Phlebotomist (no licensing in TX, though I haven’t obtained Certification)

 3. I was editor and publisher of a sci-fi fanzine through high school and for a few years after, published articles by David Gerrold and Hugh Hefner.
-Forry Ackerman wrote a large, specialized article for an issue which never became published, but I still have every word and photograph of the article
+Forry Ackerman wrote a large, specialized article (for an issue which only became published in 2019, see here), and I still have every word and photograph of the article

 4. I am an officiant for secular and LGBT weddings